 One of the Best Budget Monitors

-There are even a range of solid features for gamers.
-These include a blue light mode to keep your eyes safe through all nighters and in depth game color adjustment modes.
+There's even a range of solid features for gamers.
+These include a blue light mode to keep your eyes safe through all-nighters and in-depth game color adjustment modes.

-Dell's gaming monitor provides some serious performance for a seriously low price.
-The 24 inch panel is far from the biggest around, but that does allow Dell to pack in support for 2K quality resolution.
-And it won't take a whole lot of time to get things looking the way you want them to.
+Dell's gaming monitor here provides some serious performance for a seriously low price.
+The 27-inch panel is far from the biggest around, but that does allow it to pack in support for a 144Hz refresh rate and 1ms response time.
+And while it only offers a 1080p resolution, it won't take a whole lot of time to get things looking the way you want them to.

 5. Samsung 27″ CRG5 G-SYNC Gaming Monitor